MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_to_land.md

 # Entity Documentation - minecraft:behavior.move_to_land

-`minecraft:behavior.move_to_land` allows an entity to move to land when in a non-land medium such as lava or water.
+`minecraft:behavior.move_to_land` compels an entity to move to land when in a non-land medium such as lava or water.

 ## Parameters